awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 + The file size with a size suffix\.
 You can use `KB`, `MB`, `GB`, or `TB`\.
 For example: `10MB`, `1GB`\.
 **Note**
 S3 can impose constraints on valid values that can be used for multipart operations\.
 For more information, see the [S3 Multipart Upload documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html) in the *Amazon Simple Storage Service Developer Guide*\.

-multipart\_chunksize
-Specifies the chunk size that the CLI uses for multipart transfers of individual files\.
-The default value is 8MB, with a minimum of 5MB\.
-When a file transfer exceeds the `multipart_threshold`, the CLI divides the file into chunks of this size\.
-This value can specified using the same syntax as `multipart_threshold`, either as the number of bytes as an integer, or by using a size and a suffix\.

-max\_bandwidth
-Specifies the maximum bandwidth that can be consumed for uploading and downloading data to and from Amazon S3\.
-The default is no limit\.
-This limits the maximum bandwidth that the S3 commands can use to transfer data to and from S3\.
-This value applies to only uploads and downloads; it doesn't apply to copies or deletes\.
-The value is expressed as bytes per second\.
-The value can be specified as:
-+ An integer\.
-For example, `1048576` sets the maximum bandwidth usage to 1 megabyte per second\.
-+ An integer followed by a rate suffix\.
-You can specify rate suffixes using: `KB/s`, `MB/s`, or `GB/s`\.
-For example: `300KB/s`, `10MB/s`\.
-In general, we recommend that you first try to lower bandwidth consumption by lowering `max_concurrent_requests`\.
-If that doesn't adequate limit bandwidth consumption to the desired rate, then you can use the `max_bandwidth` setting can then be used to further limit bandwidth consumption\.
-This is because `max_concurrent_requests` controls how many threads are currently running\.
-If you instead first lower `max_bandwidth` but leave a high `max_concurrent_requests` setting, it can result in threads having to wait unnecessarily, which can lead to excess resource consumption and connection timeouts\.

 These settings are all set under a top level `s3` key in the `config` file, as shown in the following example for the `development` profile: